-It will assist members of the public to appreciate the role of a local authority if the respective roles of different local authorities are explained, partnership arrangements with other authorities are detailed and the relationship with central government departments is outlined.
+It will assist members of the public to appreciate the role of a local authority if the respective roles of different local authorities are explained, partnership arrangements with other authorities are detailed and the relationship with government departments is outlined.
 Where local authority services are provided in a particular area by a joint or combined authority, for example port health, fire, waste disposal, passenger transport authority, the situation should be explained with an indication of how to contact those bodies.
-Where a local authority has responsibility for the provision of facilities for office holders who are not themselves part of the local authority, for example the Returning Officer, the Registrar of Births Deaths and Marriages, the role of the local authority should be explained.
-The role of the Monitoring Officer in respect of their own and other councils should be included.
+Where a local authority has responsibility for the provision of facilities for office holders who are not themselves part of the local authority, for example the Registrar of Births Deaths and Marriages, the role of the local authority should be explained.